bluenote-1577/skani/README.md

 ## Output

 If the resulting aligned fraction for the two genomes is < 15%, no output is given.
-This can be changed, see the `--min-aligned-fraction` option.

 **In practice, this means that only results with > ~82% ANI are reliably output** (with default parameters).
+See the [skani advanced usage guide](https://github.com/bluenote-1577/skani/wiki/skani-advanced-usage-guide) for information on how to compare lower ANI genomes.

 The default output for `search` and `dist` looks like
 ```